yadavta/VideoNet/verification/README.md

 - `study_id`: identifier for Prolific study through which this annotation was generated
 - `session_id`: identifier for unique Prolific session through which this annotation was generated

+`Feedback` table schema:

+- `id`: primary key (unique identifier)
+- `thoughts`: the actual feedback
+- `user_id`: Prolific ID of user who provided this feedback
+- `study_id`: identifier for Prolific study through which this feedback was received
+- `session_id`: identifier of unique Prolific sesssion through which this feedback was given

 These tables can be created as follows.

 ```sql
 PRAGMA foreign_keys = ON;